marcom48/Casper-Consensus-Protocol/readme.md

 # Casper Consensus Protocol

-This application simulates a blockchain environment that implements the Casper Finality consensus protocol for determining finality of blocks generated in the blockchain.
+This repository contains an application that simulates a blockchain environment that implements the Casper Finality consensus protocol for determining finality of blocks generated in the blockchain.

 Below are high-level descriptions of each of the files.
 Each file contains further commenting and explanations of its logic.

+**Report.pdf**
+This paper outlines the foundation of the consensus problem within distributed systems, providing a taxonomy of protocols for various types blockchains that address this problem, as well as a case study on Ethereum’s novel PoS consensus model Casper.

 **simulation.py**
 File is used to simulate and visualise a blockchain that implements the Casper protocol.